mattbriggs/tech-doc-generator/docs/document-object-model.md

 ## Components

 A component can be thought of a component is an HTML block on the web site, and a JSON-LD representation for programmatic consumption of the content.
-To go to the beginning, the component exists antent block in HTML terms.
-A component fills the entire content column.
+To go to the beginning, the component exists as content block in HTML terms.
+Like HTML content blocks, a component fills the entire content column.

+Components are composed of elements that are part of the definition of each component.
+This section looks at what a components is, and is followed by the library of components that make up the defined Content Architecture Object Model.

 A component exits in several states within the system.
 In it's final state, the component may exist in two states:s a markdown block.
 The markdown block is parsed into JSON and then fed to the rendering templates that create the HTML and JSON-LD public web state of the component.

 A component exists in relation to other elements of the content architecture.
 A unit object contains the an array of component objects.
 An article object contains an array of unit objects.
 Above the level of the article, a guide object contains an array of articles and label nodes.
 A TOC object contains an array of articles, labels, and articles.

 The types of media that are displayed in the content well include:

 - **Text blocks**: Content blocks that contains text elements are natural language parts that can be understood by a person reading the text.
 Text elements are not structured using purely prescriptive models, however they can be parsed into programmatic representations using a variety of techniques.
 NLP processing creates a syntactical model that contains attributes such a part of speech, entity recognition, sentence recognition, and so on.
 Vector representations convert text, sentences, and so on into a numeric coordinates.
 The purpose of text is to communicate information to a human reader.
 Textual superstructures such as modality organize text chunks with specific purposes to accomplish more complex information tasks such as teaching a reader skill or presenting information for a reader to accomplish a task.
     - **Text**: This refers to the primary content in any written communication.
 In digital media, it's the sequence of words, sentences, and paragraphs that convey information or a message to the reader.
     - **Tables**: These are a means of arranging data in rows and columns, (a matrix).
 Tables are especially useful for presenting numerical data or information in a structured manner.
 A table typically consists of a header (with column names) and rows of data.